 Neversea is the most immersive and colorful music festival on a Romanian beach, with urban sounds, pop and electronica music, reaching new records each year and hosting renowned artists.

-Sure, the capital of Romania can’t be excluded from the list, especially in summer, when locals go visit other places and the students head back home, resulting in a lot less traffic and noise.
+Sure, the capital of Romania can’t be excluded from the list, especially in summer, when locals go visit other places and the students head back home, resulting in a lot less traffic, noise and chaos.

 There’s a City Tour double decker that will drive you through the most popular touristic attractions such as The Palace of Parliament or The Arch of Triumph.